spr-networks/super/host-packages/spr-krun-runtime/README.md

 - libkrun 1.19.4 with reliable external DHCP behavior
 - libkrunfw 5.5.0 (Linux 6.12.91)
-- crun 1.28 with direct TAP and Unix-socket/virtio-vsock support
+- crun 1.28 with private plugin-network TAP bridging and Unix-socket/virtio-vsock support
 - `spr-krun-runtime-configure`, which merges the `spr-krun` runtime into Docker's existing `daemon.json` and reloads Docker without restarting it

 Plugin compose files select it with `runtime: spr-krun`.
+The packaged OCI runtime is named `krun`, which makes crun select its libkrun handler before processing Docker's OCI command.

 Build instructions: